tgaillard1/ucaip-labs/provision/README.md

     cd $LOCAL_DIR/terraform
     ```

-3. Update the `terraform.tfvars` file with the values reflecting your environment.
-Alternatively, you can provide the values using the Terraform CLI `-var` options when you execute `terraform apply` in the next step
+4. Update the `terraform.tfvars` file with the values reflecting your environment. **NOTE:  You must change the project_id variable to the project you created in step 1.
+Also leave the location as central to simplify deployments.
+If running more than once you will also need to change the name_prefix variable to be unique.**  Alternatively, you can provide the values using the Terraform CLI `-var` options when you execute `terraform apply` in the next step

-4. Execute the following commands. :
+5. Execute the following commands. :
     ```
     terraform init
     terraform apply